bernardoseven/Sample-App/README.md

 The way to tell CarrierWave to associate the image with a model is to use the mount_uploader method, which takes as arguments a symbol representing the attribute and the class name of the generated uploader.
+The second validation, which controls the size of the image, appears in the Micropost model itself.
+In contrast to previous model validations, file size validation doesn’t correspond to a built-in Rails validator.
+As a result, validating images requires defining a custom validation, which we’ll call picture_size and define as shown in Listing 11.61.
+Note the use of validate (as opposed to validates) to call a custom validation.
 **********************************
 **********************************
 **********************************